Podcast: Download

 For example, I’ve used elaborative encoding to make the German word Bereich (area) more memorable:

-This approach is strategic because:
+This approach uses Bender from Futurama as a mnemonic image and is strategic because:

 1) I used my hands, colors and a non-digital tool I could easily revisit both physically and mentally.